zerotired/apex/docs/source/INSTALL.rst

 Installation Instructions
 =========================

 You'll need Velruse from Github to support many of the new features.
+If you are using Velruse from pypi, do NOT use this branch.

 You'll need to install Velruse from Github:

 ::